Building a Cross-platform Document Scanning and Management Application with Electron

 mainWindow = new BrowserWindow({ width: 1024, height: 1024, resizable: true });

-To implement document scanning and document management, We just need to put some efforts into the HTML5 code in index.html.
-There is no difference comparing to building a web application.
+To implement document scanning and document management, we just need to put some effort into the HTML5 code in index.html.
+There is no difference compared to building a web application.

-The JavaScript library files of Dynamic Web TWAIN are in the Dynamic Web TWAIN SDK <version number>\Resources folder.
-So we copy the folder to the Electron project, and then include the *.js files in index.html:
+The JavaScript library files of Dynamic Web TWAIN are located in the node_modules folder.
+We can include the library in the HTML file:

 <head>